3 sons and three grandchildren of top Hamas leader are killed in Israeli airstrike in Gaza

 “The enemy believes that by targeting the families of the leaders, it will push them to give up the demands of our people,” he said.
 “Anyone who believes that targeting my sons will push Hamas to change its position is delusional.”

 Haniyeh lives in exile in Qatar, where Al Jazeera is based.
-Hamas' Al-Aqsa TV station aired footage of Haniyeh receiving the news of the deaths while visiting wounded Palestinians being treated at a hospital in Doha.
+Hamas' Al-Aqsa TV station aired footage of Haniyeh receiving the news of the deaths while visiting wounded Palestinians who have been transported to a hospital in Doha.
 As an aide received the news on his phone, Haniyeh nodded, looked down at the ground and slowly walked out of the room.

 “There is no might and no power but by God,” Haniyeh muttered.
 “May God make matters easy for them.”